stefanspringer1/SwiftXML/README.md

 ## Related packages

+### The `Pipeline` package

+The [Pipeline](https://github.com/stefanspringer1/Pipeline) package together with the [PipelineXMLExtensions](https://github.com/stefanspringer1/PipelineXMLExtensions) is well suited for building a pipeline to process an XML document.

 ### The `LoopsOnOptionals` package

 For-in loops do not work on optionals e.g. optional chains in Swift.
 But when working with this XML libary being able to do so might be convenient at times.
 In order to be able to loop on optionals, include the very small `LoopsOnOptionals` package from https://github.com/stefanspringer1/LoopsOnOptionals.